wp-plugins/open-table-widget/readme.txt

 Tested up to: 3.6.1
 Stable tag: 1.2

-Open Table Widget makes it a breeze for you to add a powerful Open Table reservation forms to your website using an easy to use and intuitive widget.
+Open Table Widget makes it a breeze for you to add powerful Open Table reservation forms to your website via an easy to use and intuitive widget.

 == Description ==